 Help in the improvement of internal controls

-Internal auditor’s knowledge in risk management aids them to serve as consultant.
-They will provide advice in matters of internal control and they may catalyze projects success.
-A large majority of members in an organization are part to organization internal control system.
-Be it that you are working in the mail room or the boardroom, each day you serve a purpose in the organisation schedule.
-An internal auditor, while conducting an audit may evaluate controls in organisation and contribute to organisation success.
+Internal auditor’s knowledge of risk management aids them to serve as a consultant.
+They will provide advice on matters of internal control and they may catalyze projects success.
+A large majority of members in an organization are part of the organization internal control system.
+Be it that you are working in the mailroom or the boardroom, each day you serve a purpose in the organization schedule.
+An internal auditor, while conducting an audit may evaluate controls in the organization and contribute to organization success.

 Providing more transparency in auditing

-Internal auditors creates a detailed report of the entire auditing cycle this ensures that they provide a detailed insight of vital matter in an organization.
+Internal auditors create a detailed report of the entire auditing cycle this ensures that they provide a detailed insight into the vital matter in an organization.
 Their practice brings an open and democratic culture that can be enumerated by fellow employers and even organizations in the same industry.
 Organization stakeholders may be pleased by the internal auditor being more proactive and ready to step up in salient matters in an organization.
-In a achieving the objective of the organization transparency is vital as it boils down to the policies and procedures of the body.
+In an achieving, the objective of the organization transparency is vital as it boils down to the policies and procedures of the body.

 Reporting of audit findings